 Prior to 2013, Beyond Celiac offered a free continuing medical education (CME) program for physicians.
-While this program no longer offers CE credits, the information is extremely valuable.
-In fact, nearly 600 family physicians, nurse practitioners, physician assistants, gastroenterologists and other medical providers have actively participated, and more than 6,440 additional copies of the PDF version have been downloaded.
-You can still explore this course at www.CeliacCMECentral.com.
+Nearly 600 family physicians, nurse practitioners, physician assistants, gastroenterologists and other medical providers actively participated, and more than 6,440 additional copies of the PDF version were downloaded.

 As a foodservice professional, you play a key role in keeping people with celiac disease healthy.
 Celiac disease is a serious genetic autoimmune disease that affects 3 million Americans.
 Gluten-free food is the only medicine for people with celiac disease.
 When people with celiac disease eat gluten, the body launches a violent attack on itself.
 This damages the small intestine, making it difficult to absorb nutrients from food.
 This leads to a whole host of problems ranging from diarrhea and migraines to depression, infertility, osteoporosis and even certain cancers.

 People with celiac disease need to clearly understand if a meal is safe or unsafe for them.
 Foodservice professionals need proper training in order to safely serve this community.
 Cross-contact is a big issue for the community.
 In fact, just a crumb of gluten is enough to make people sick and cause serious damage to their bodies.